vitiral/artifact/src/cmd/data/tutorial.md

 --------------------------------------------------
 ## Tutorial Stage 4: writing and linking code
-> **Run `rst tutorial 4` to start this stage of the tutorial**
+> **Run `artifact tutorial 4` to start this stage of the tutorial**

 A few changes have been made to your local directory:
  - `flash/` has been created with two files, `__init__.py` and `load.py`
- - `.rst/settings.toml` was updated to include the `code_paths` variable
+ - `.art/settings.toml` was updated to include the `code_paths` variable

 > Note: for python, a directory with an `__init__.py` file is called a "module"
 > and is python's packaging mechanism.

 Take a look at `flash/load.py`, which contains the machinery for loading the flash-cards file.
 Notice the various `#SPC-...` tags located in the documentation strings.
-These tags are how rst knows which artifacts are implemented and where.
+These tags are how artifact knows which artifacts are implemented and where.
 If an artifact is implemented in code in this way it is marked as 100% "completed".